Walmart Logo

 1967 – 1968

-The store introduced custom branding that same year, as the previous one was a repeat spied on by Ann & Hope.
-It was primitive and consisted of a name, each letter in a separate rectangle.
+The store introduced custom branding that same year, following a repeat of Ann & Hope’s spied.
+It was primitive, consisting of a name, with each letter in a separate rectangle.
 True, there was more white in this version, while in the previous logo, it was the other way around.
 All characters in the word “Wal-Mart” except the hyphen were placed in vertical geometric shapes.
 Its designers made it black and wide.

 1968 – 1970